-- 1. Constant 120 VAC should be available to the Ll-L2 terminals only on the wiring base. - 2.
+- 1. Constant 120 VAC must be available to the L1-L2 terminals only on the wiring base. - 2.
 The operating control circuits (Ll-3) will close, signaling the burner to start its firing sequence.
 Terminal 13, fuel valve end switch must be closed. - 3.
 The burner/blower motor (terminal M) circuit is energized.
-The running interlock (limit) circuit (3-P) will close (e.g. all limits, interlocks, etc. are proven). - 4.
-The firing rate motor (Modulator Motor) is driven toward the high purge open damper position (10-X circuit made). - 5.
-When the firing rate motor reaches its open damper position, the Hi Purge switch closes (M-8) and the prepurge interval of 30 seconds is initiated.
+The running interlock (limit) circuit (3-P) closes (e.g., all limits, interlocks, etc. are proven). - 4.
+The firing rate motor (Modulator Motor) drives toward the high purge open damper position (10-X circuit made). - 5.
+When the firing rate motor reaches its open damper position, the Hi Purge switch closes (M-8)

+and the prepurge interval of 30\ seconds starts.

-Assuming countdown method, the BLV512 will display:
+Assuming countdown method, the BLV512 displays: